matrix-org/synapse/docs/upgrade.md

 This behavior has now changed.
 By default entries in the cache are now evicted after 30m of not being accessed.
 To change the default behavior, go to the `caches` section of the config and change the `expire_caches` and `cache_entry_ttl` flags as necessary.
 Please note that these flags replace the `expiry_time` flag in the config.
+The `expiry_time` flag will still continue to work, but it has been deprecated and will be removed in the future.

 ## Deprecation of `capability` `org.matrix.msc3283.*`